 This new focus on developing a more comprehensive and unified system aims to streamline the design process, enhance collaboration, and ensure a consistent, user-friendly experience across all digital products.

-- Design and develop some of the first UI/UX components for the new design system to be used and incorporated throughout all product lines at Visa
+- Design and develop UI/UX components for the new design system to be product-ready and incorporated throughout all product lines at Visa

-- Create documentation and guidelines for the components with best-practices and web standards as well as guidance around relevant Visa product experiences and features
+- Create documentation and guidelines for the components with best-practices, component specifications and web standards as well as guidance around relevant Visa product experiences and features

-- Develop new standards and processes to standardized the VPDS design workflow and to incorporate more community engagement into the development of VPDS
+- Develop new standards and processes for the VPDS testing process and to incorporate more community engagement into the development of VPDS

 - Designing the components to be flexible and adaptable enough to work in both generic and Visa product use cases